 7.3 Realism

 Where possible, indicate features with (simplified) realism rather than abstract symbols.
 For example, stairs and trees can be represented realistically and are easy to understand without reference to a key.
-Refer to section 8 Icons for further suggestions.
+Refer to Icons for further suggestions.

 7.5 Topographic maps